 Born in Singapore in 1984, Euwyn moved to Canada at age 10 then enrolled at Cornell University at age 15, where he studied computer science.
-After earning a JD at Cornell Law at age 22, he practiced M&A law at one of New York's famed “white-shoe” law firms, Simpson Thacher & Bartlett.
+After earning a JD at Cornell Law at age 22, he practiced M&A law at one of New York's famed white-shoe law firms, Simpson Thacher & Bartlett.

 Based in San Francisco, Spin is a shared electric scooter company that solves last-mile transportation in American cities and campuses.
 Spin was acquired by Ford in November 2018 to be its micro-mobility unit.